 WF Wolves & Taura Bots is a joined RoboCup Soccer Team founded in 2014.
 The team integrates WF Wolves from Germany and Taura Bots from Brazil.
 While WF Wolves have some years of experience in RoboCup competitions, Taura Bots is a more recently formed team that started participation in RoboCup from 2015 in collaboration with the WF Wolves.
 WF Wolves won the world championship in the Mixed Reality League twice.
 In Humanoid League they modified their robot platform over the years.
 Since 2013 they use a DARwIn-OP based platform and a new software framework.
 With the new hardware and software they won the German Open 2013 and in their Kid Size team got a good ranking in world championship in Eindhoven.
+In 2014 they introduced a new Teen Size platform based on NimbRo-OP in Brazil.
 There they had some Brazilian supporters, who founded the team Taura Bots afterwards.
 With this new team the mixed team WF Wolves & Taura Bots was formed and lined up first in Hefei 2015.
 Together they want to concentrate manpower at the research of humanoid robots.